abhishekcarmel01/achatbot/README.md

 Hi Abhishek.
 How can I help you today?
 Type 'exit' to quit the chat.
 You: How old am I?
 Chatbot: You are 25!
 One-quarter through life.
 Hope you're enjoying the ride.
-You: How old am I?
-Chatbot: Didn’t I just tell you?
-You’re 25.
-Pay attention!
 You: search the web latest AI trends
 Chatbot: [Summarized AI trends from web search]
 You: exit